osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/v1/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-performance-best-practices.md

 ## Data shape

 PI Adapter for Azure Event Hubs assumes a single schema per source Event Hub.
-When a data selection is assigned a particular Event Hub, it is assumed that all messages received from that Event Hub should be processed for the TimeField and ValueField.
+When a data selection is assigned a particular Event Hub, it is assumed that all messages received from that Event Hub should be processed for the TimeField and ValueField. <!--- jokim Mar0322: ...can we tighten up this sentence to be more definite? or are we not really sure? assumed seems not sure... --->

-OSIsoft recommends to use larger messages rather than smaller messages for the same amount of data to achieve optimal performance.<br>**Example:** 5000 stream values per message at a 250 ms update rate perform better than 100 streams per message at a 5 ms update rate.
+OSIsoft recommends to use <!--- jokim Mar0322: ...to use -> using... ---> larger messages rather than smaller messages for the same amount of data to achieve optimal performance.<br>**Example:** 5000 stream values per message at a 250 ms update rate perform better than 100 streams per message at a 5 ms update rate.

-OSIsoft further recommends to use flat data rather than deeply nested data, as they are not as expensive to parse.
+OSIsoft further <!--- jokim Mar0322: ..."further" feels like this sentence is dependent on the previous tip. is it?... ---> recommends to use flat data rather than deeply nested data, as they are not as expensive to parse.
 More complex messages may also require more expensive JSONPath expressions to identify values and timestamps, resulting in lower performance.

 ### Flat data